mikhailBenali/mikhailBenali/README.md

 ### 👨‍💻 About Me :

-I'm a french student in computer engineering in fond of AI.
+I'm a french student in computer engineering in fond of programming and AI.

 ### 🛠️ Languages/Tools: